rancher/rancher.github.io/rancher/v1.4/en/cattle/adding-service-alias/index.md

 ## Service Alias
 ---

 By adding a service alias, it provides the ability to point to service aliases instead of directly at services.
-O

 ### Adding Service Aliases in the UI